wing5wong/artisan-whs-static/source/_events/2026-02-25_whs-house-athletics-day.md

 title: 2026 WHS Inter-House Athletics Day
 date: 2026-02-26T07:03:00+13:00
 ---
-2026 WHS Inter-House Athletics Day will be held at Cooks Gardens on Thursday 26 February.
+2026 WHS Inter-House Athletics Day
+Cooks Gardens
+Thursday 26 February

 If you are keen to compete in the Track & Field events please register on the bitly below